 How an organization operates is highly dependent on how they have designed their service and work systems.
-The design of these systems will have a significant impact on both human well-being as well as overall system performance.
-This is especially relevant with digitalization since, in most cases, workers on the lower organizational layer will use and work with the new digital technologies.
+The design of these systems will have a significant impact on both human well-being and overall system performance.
+This is especially relevant with digitalization, since, in most cases, workers on the lower organizational layer will use and work with the new digital technologies on a daily basis.

 Digital transformation is a journey with many uncertainties and risks.
 Before defining a digitalization strategy, companies and organizations should establish measurable strategic goals for what they wish to achieve.
 Furthermore, to get the most out of a digital transformation initiative, it is essential to gain a coherent and holistic understanding of how a chosen strategy will affect the company’s business model, service and work systems, as well as daily operations.
 Such an understanding and operational due diligence could ease the transition and help to mitigate unnecessary risks and increase the success rate of digitalization initiatives.